ricardoquesada/bluepad32/docs/plat_airlift.md

 ![wiring](https://lh3.googleusercontent.com/pw/ACtC-3dutrQXEj9I5zicNFW3K3PBbfge7MdwgB8dyi-wPSrtSp8zku3Y4c9WtBqQ9Bfa92xOjgSkZncAuzAZyc5F392tFkzkqWUl4YkfrKrM4e8TGP-B_7I7G_fRvFbIYbEQQIi-LlOnPU5SdGYYeW6hxxpJ_w=-no)

-Pros:
+The benefits of using two separate modules (SAMD51 + ESP32) is:

-* Can see the console of both the ESP32 and SAM51 at the same time
+* You can see the console of both the ESP32 and SAM51 at the same time
-* Can use Logic Analizer to inspect SPI (just in case it is needed)
+* If needed, you can inspect the SPI protocol with a logic analizer

 [esp32-adafruit]: https://www.adafruit.com/product/4172?gclid=EAIaIQobChMI-eeixraV7QIVED2tBh2qywzJEAQYASABEgLsTfD_BwE
 [amazon-esp32]: https://www.amazon.com/s?k=esp32+module+breakout